Duet3D/DuetWebControl/README.md

 Duet Web Control is free software; it is licensed under the terms of the GNU Public License v3.

 Please note, **this CNC version of DWC is experimental and it may not be maintained**.
 Some or all of the features of this version may in future be made available as options in the regular version of Duet Web Control.
+The CNC dashboard will only be visible when the Duet is in CNC mode.

 ## Supported electronics